 Ine Beyens completed her PhD at the School for Mass Communication Research (University of Leuven, Belgium) with her dissertation Understanding young children's television exposure: An investigation into the role of structural family circumstances.
 Her dissertation indicates how structural family circumstances, including parents’ well-being and parenting time pressure, affect the time children spend watching television.

-Her research has won awards from the International Communication Association (ICA), including the Top Student Led Paper Award (2015) and the Top Student Paper Award (2013) from the Children, Adolescents, and the Media (CAM) division.
+Her research has won awards from the International Communication Association (ICA), including a Top Paper Award (2017), Top Student Led Paper Award (2015), and Top Student Paper Award (2013) from the Children, Adolescents, and the Media (CAM) division.